domschl/ALU_Net/README.md

 ### Multiplication-only training

-Wenn training only operation multiplication `*` by setting `valid_ops=['*']`, success after about 100 epochs can be observed with 12-layer dense network with additive residual-connections and batchnorm between each layer:
+Wenn training only operation multiplication `*` by setting `valid_ops=['*']`, success after about 100 epochs can be observed with 12-layer dense network (1024 neurons) with additive residual-connections and batchnorm between each layer:
 ```
 27250 * 14588 = 397523000 == 397523000: OK
 10510 * 17232 = 181108320 == 181108320: OK